ossf/osv-schema/docs/schema.md

 `upstream` should be considered transitive but not symmetric.
-For example, if B is an upstream vulnerability for A, and C is an upstream vulnerability for B, then C is also an upstream vulnerability for A.
+For example, if B is an upstream vulnerability for A, and C is an upstream vulnerability for B, then C is also an upstream vulnerability for A. At the same time, if B is an upstream vulnerability for A, then A cannot be an upstream vulnerability for B.

 ## related field